Project Summary

 - 9 university students successfully completed their theses research or internships on the topic of soil salinity management

-- 1 international network on soil salinity in which we are active
+- 2 international networks on soil salinity in which we are active

-- more than 15 institutions from 5 countries with which we established technical exchange on Saline Agriculture
+- more than 25 institutions from 10 countries with which we established technical exchange on Saline Agriculture (find a list of key network partners in the column on the right)

 –